-Last Saturday MSP and I did our morning workout.
+Last Saturday Cory and I did our morning workout.
 It consisted of an easy one mile warm-up, and a circuit of squats, abs, pull-up negatives (the lowering portion of the pull-up only) and modified pushups for a number of circuits.

 On Memorial Day we did a 10K hike (kind of our nod to the Bolder Boulder 10K, only in a much quieter setting and minus about 55,000 people).